snowplow-archive/cloudfront-log-deserializer/README.md

     TODO

 Note that in the `CREATE TABLE` statement above, you do **not** have to manually specify all of the columns to create for this table.
-This is because Hive will query the SerDe to determine the _actual_ actual list of columns for this table.
+This is because Hive will query the SerDe to determine the _actual_ list of columns for this table.

 ## See also